 Posting Stories as a publisher on Snapchat Discover is the other option.
 However, to become a publisher, you need to have a specific contract with Snapchat rather than simply signing up online.
 You also need to create Story-styled, original content that really engages with users.
 Discover publishing is also meant to keep users in the app, meaning that you won't be able to place links into this type of content.

 To learn more about how brands are leveraging both ads and Stories on Snapchat Discover, check out this blog post for a detailed list of examples and takeaways.

-Additionally, although Snapchat is more mature, TikTok's nascency makes it a great place for side experiments -- especially when they target Gen Z. Not only is content creation free on the app, but the platform is so new that nearly everything is experimental.
-This means that there aren't many norms saying what can or can't be engaging content.
+Although Snapchat is more mature, TikTok's newness makes it a great place for side experiments — especially when targeting Gen Z. Not only is content creation free on the app, but the platform is so new that nearly everything is experimental.